Bernardo De Pace: Transition to separate careers

 Films of Bernardo De Pace showed variations on his act with the clown costume as late as 1935, when his performance with the Andrini Brothers was briefly reviewed in Minneapolis.
 The performers were wearing white chalk makeup and Pagliacci costumes.
 The act, which had been popular enough that it played around the country and as far away as Australia for almost ten years was wearing thin by 1935.
 The Minneapolis Star Tribune commented then that the group "clowned feebly" and "raised no blood pressure."
 De Pace didn't face a decline of popularity alone; Vaudeville itself was on the decline.
 Bernardo was successful enough, however that he remained in the field as late as 1940, calling himself a vaudeville actor in the U.S. census.
 However, his work may no longer have been steady, as he was 59 and had only worked a few weeks the previous year.

 Less work in Vaudeville didn't mean retirement for Bernardo, whose talent allowed his move onto a more prestigious stage, the Metropolitan Opera in New York.
 In a 1946 news article, De Pace was named responsible for supplying fretted instrument players to the opera, when such were needed, himself playing the mandolin.
 Artists he worked with include Enrico Caruso, Mario Lanza and Ezio Pinza.

 Compositions

-His composed works were characterized my music historian Paul Sparks as pieces in the Italian traditions he grew up with and light classical music, although he did do some serious works, including a mandolin concerto.
+His composed works were characterized my music historian Paul Sparks as pieces in the Italian traditions he grew up with and light classical music, although he did write some serious works, including a mandolin concerto.